 Enrique "Kiki" Camarena served as a marine, a fireman, and finally a policeman.
 After seeing many of his friends get involved in drugs, he joined the Drug Enforcement Administration (DEA) as an undercover agent.
 After being captured during one of his missions, he was tortured and murdered.
 Kiki gave his life in the fight against drugs.
 He gave his life trying to help others.
 To honor him, his family and friends wore red ribbons.
 As his story spread across the country, others began to wear ribbons, too.
 Now, every year millions of Americans celebrate Red Ribbon Week (October 23rd-31st) to remember Kiki and to take a stand - just as he did - against illegal drugs.
 Kiki set an example for all of us.
 He showed us how one person can change things.
 And he became a hero.
 All he wanted to do was make a difference.
 We hope somewhere, somehow, he can see what a difference he’s still making today.

-This year, Just Say Something will provide a Red Ribbon Resource Kit to Greenville County schools, businesses, churches, and law enforcement.
-This kit will include “The Red Ribbon, A Story of Hope”, “Stinky the Skunk”, “Doodle Bug”, “Robbie Rabbit”, and “Brothers” Storybooks and Red Ribbon wristbands; pledge cards; magnets, pin wheels; t-shirts; and buttons, etc. These materials may be used or worn by students all year long as a daily reminder to continue living a substance-free life!
+This year, Just Say Something provided Red Ribbon Resources to Greenville County schools, which included Red Ribbon wristbands, pledge cards, and a banner.
+Elementary Schools also received copies of “The Red Ribbon, A Story of Hope”, “Stinky the Skunk”, “Doodle Bug”, “Robbie Rabbit”, and “Brothers” Storybooks.
+These materials may be used or worn by students all year long as a daily reminder to continue living a substance-free life!

-To order a FREE Red Ribbon Resource Kit, Request a Red Ribbon Program, or view countless activities/lessons, click the appropriate button below.
+To view countless activities/lessons, click the appropriate button below.

 For any other Red Ribbon Week needs, give us a call at 864.467.4099 or look through our Red Ribbon Notebook for ideas on activities for all ages!